 - Comply with legislation

-The University's Scope 1 and 2 carbon footprint during the 2020-21 academic year was 2727 tonnes CO2e (gas, fuel used within University vehicles, fugitive emissions and electricity).
-Scope 3 emissions were at least an additional 4400 tonnes (including water, waste, procurement), though we do not measure all Scope 3 emissions yet.
+The University's Scope 1 and 2 carbon footprint during the 2023-24 academic year was 2,458 tonnes CO2e (gas, fuel used within University vehicles, fugitive emissions and electricity).
+Scope 3 emissions were at least an additional 9,000 tonnes (including water, waste disposal, procurement).
+However, the University does not yet measure and monitor all of its Scope 3 emissions; but we are intending to complete our full carbon footprint by the end of its Strategic Plan.

-We have recently published our new Environmental Sustainability Policy and Carbon Reduction Plan to ensure that we continue to reduce our consumption, carbon emissions and improve our environmental sustainability across all aspects of the University.
+Our Environmental Sustainability Policy and Carbon Reduction Plan ensures that we continue to reduce our consumption, carbon emissions and improve our environmental sustainability across all aspects of the University.
 The University has set net zero targets for our Scope 1 and 2 emissions by 2040 and Scope 3 by 2050, if not sooner.
 Our reductions will contribute to the net zero targets of both the Liverpool City Region (by 2040) and the UK (by 2050).

 Did you know?